-B. RESPONSIVENESS OF THE GCF BUSINESS MODEL TO URGENT PRIORITIES AND EMERGING CHALLENGES
+B. RESPONSIVENESS OF THE GCF BUSINESS MODEL TO URGENT PRIORITIES AND EMERGING CHALLENGES time-consuming and costly process, further heightening the need for capacity building of African institutions to access financing.

 285. Finding 24.
 Widely described as cumbersome and resource intensive, many of the GCF's processes are inadequate for the specific needs and urgency of climate action in African States.
 Heavy and rigid procedures have made access to financing through the various modalities a difficult,